EvitaKnits/stitch-space/README.md

 ### Brief Competitor Analysis and Target Demographic

-When analyzing competitors in the realm of online portfolio platforms for artists, several notable options come to mind:
+When analysing competitors in the realm of online portfolio platforms for artists, several notable options come to mind:

 -   Instagram is a popular choice for artists looking to showcase their work due to its large user base and visual-centric approach.
 However, its broad focus across many content types means it lacks specific features tailored to fibre artists and their unique needs.
 -   Etsy provides a platform for selling handmade goods, including fibre arts, but it primarily focuses on e-commerce rather than creating a dedicated portfolio space where artists can purely showcase and engage with their work.
--   Behance and DeviantArt are also widely recognized in the art community for portfolio presentation, but their generalist approach encompasses all art forms, which can make it harder for fibre artists to find a targeted audience and community.
+-   Behance and DeviantArt are also widely recognised in the art community for portfolio presentation, but their generalist approach encompasses all art forms, which can make it harder for fibre artists to find a targeted audience and community.

 In this landscape, Stitch Space aims to carve out a unique niche by offering a dedicated platform specifically for fibre artists.
 It focuses on providing a community-driven environment where artists can not only showcase their portfolios but also interact with peers, gain inspiration, and receive feedback.
-The goal is to foster a specialized community that supports and celebrates the work of fibre artists, making Stitch Space an ideal platform for those looking to share their craft in a more targeted and supportive setting.
+The goal is to foster a specialised community that supports and celebrates the work of fibre artists, making Stitch Space an ideal platform for those looking to share their craft in a more targeted and supportive setting.

 ### User Journeys